pelithne/api-management-workshop/instructions.md

 We will use a quickstart from the Azure portal to create the API backend.
 The quickstart will upload a basic "Contact list" API, and deploy it to your web app.

 Select **Quickstart** in the panel to the left.
-Then, in the blade that opens up, choose **ASP.NET**.
+Then, in the blade that opens up, choose **ASP.NET** (infact, select any language you want.
+It does not matter in this excercise, but I have only tested the ASP version...).
 You will see something like this:

 ![Image](./media/quickstart.PNG)